shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Slow – This ability can’t jump ahead of a normal-speed ability.
 -   Super Slow – This ability can’t jump ahead of a Slow ability.

+# Mutations

+This is how mutations work.
+IRL animals use DNA to determine genetic features, I want to do this too.

+The actual DNA strand will have pieces in a line, and each piece can be 1 of 4 values (A T C G).
+A = 0, T = 1, C = 2, G = 3.
+Each nucleotide can then be encoded into binary: A = 00, T = 01, C = 10, G = 11.
+If we have an alphabet with 64 characters (A-Z, a-z, 0-7), we can encode a lot of info into a single character.
+Ex: J (10) = 001010 = \~\~ACC.
+This way we can encode an entire codon into a single character.
+We can then more easily print the entire DNA sequence on the card.

+Then, each creature needs a DNA sequence, and the designer needs to design how the ATCGs effect the code.
+By using DNA instead of just variables, we can have two creatures breed, and produce offspring that’s related to the two parents.
+Unfortunately, the dna will be predefined, and wont be able to mutate in all the ways irl dna can.
+But still, it should be interesting.

+The first part of the dna should say what creature it is.
+This way, the dna is unique among all creatures, not just those of the same species.
+Otherwise youd need to say what kind of creature it is when you type the dna into the website.
+Im thinking 3-5 characters for the species code.
+Not sure yet, might depend on how many characters we get for the whole code.

+Next would be creature type, but I don’t think I want to have these be changed randomly.

+Next is base power.
+1 character (1-64, tho most will be 1-5)

+Terrain mods.
+Starts with TTT, ends with TTT.
+Each terrain mod has 4 bits for saying which terrain it is (one of 16 currently).
+Then 4 bits for the value (-8 – +8).
+Hmm… but that’s 8 bits per terrain mod, and id like it to fit into only 6.
+Or maybe 12?

+5 bits of terrain (one of 32) + 7 bits of mod (-64 - +64) = 12 bits = 2 characters.

+There we go, I like that better.
+So each terrain mod is 4 codons.
+Hmmm… I didn’t mean to make it evenly split in the card encoding.
+I wanted it evenly split in the ATCGs.
+But this way its evenly split on the codons, so that’s fine.
+The only thing it cant do is use TTT as a codon (010101 = “U”), because that signals the end of the terrain mods.

+Uz30HrSpLR5U encodes 5 terrains mods, using 12 characters

+Next is rest cost = 1 character.
+Might also have other information that might be used in future expansions.

+Point cost is calculated, that’s not part of the DNA

+Last is magic focus.
+Each focus gives you 1 point in being good at a certain kind of magic.

+Magic Genus:

+-   Programming
+-   Deter (transformation – molecular rearrangement)
+-   Creation (matter synthesis – energy to matter)
+-   Firok (destruction – matter to energy)
+-   Evocation (energy manipulation)
+-   Asama (life – “necromancy”)
+-   Garda (abjuration)
+-   Telekinesis (moving objects around)
+-   Telepathy
+-   Hallucination
+-   Fohlo (illusion)
+-   Irfig (divination)

+Revised Magic Genus (reduced down to 8):

+-   Deter (transformation)
+-   Evocation (energy manipulation, incl energy to matter, matter to energy)
+-   Gravity (incl telekinesis, portals, force fields)
+-   Asama (programming, life, death)
+-   Garda (abjuration)
+-   Irfig (divination)
+-   Telepathy (incl hallucination)
+-   Fohlo (illusion)

+Magic Genus (super reduced)

+-   Irfig (divination, telepathy, hallucination)
+-   Asama (programming, life, death, illusion)
+-   Garda (abjuration, gravity, telekinesis, portals, force fields, time)
+-   Deter (transformation, creation, destruction, energy manipulation)

+So each ATCG in this section encodes one of the magic genuses.
+Nah, I think im going to split them into 8.
+So each magic genus is encoded in two ATCGs.
+Wait thatd be 16 magic genus.
+Ok maybe each codon encodes two magic genus.
+Itd be splitting an ATCG, but that’s ok.

+Each time a magic genus is mentioned in the DNA, the better its focus (s) is for that magic genus, potentially increasing its capability if it learns an ability using that magic genus.

+Abilities are learned, so theyre not part of the DNA.
+The triggers, costs, requirements, etc are all learned.
+However, the magic genus points of the creature in its DNA influence the effect value.

+Lastly, whether the creature is male or female.

 # References

 Mark Rosewater’s 20 fav MtG mechanics